-Snacking gets many of us through the day, whether we are at a late baseball game with the kids or suffering through a long day at the office.
+Snacking gets many of us through the day, whether we are at a late sports game with the kids or suffering through a long day of work.
 While some pre-packed snacks are easy to grab, they are also loaded with extra sugar, unhealthy fats or loads of sodium.
-UnityPoint Health Dietitian Michelle Miller tells us the five healthy snacks she recommends and five others you should avoid.
+Michelle Miller, dietitian for UnityPoint Health, gives her list of dietitian approved snacks.

 Almond butter contains more vitamin E and iron than regular peanut butter.
 Celery has key antioxidants and is high in fiber and low in calories.

 Unhealthy: Soda/Diet Soda

 These have no nutritional value.
 Try drinking a flavored sparkling water with slices of fresh fruit instead.

 - Healthy: Hummus & Veggies

 Hummus is a high-protein snack and also contains fiber, iron, folate and B vitamins.
 The veggies contain fiber and antioxidants.
 Miller suggests you eat homemade hummus, if possible.
 That will help you control salt, calories and ingredients.

 These bars are high in sugar and really supply little to no nutritional value for our body to use.
 They create an insulin surge and then crash.

 - Healthy: Homemade Trail Mix